 - Had he been in a jealous rage, Joseph would have been a dead man; instead he was put in prison and still allowed a lot of freedom there.

-- This does not minimize his suffering or the injustice, but it does explain why he was not executed.
+- This does not minimize his suffering or the injustice of the matter, but it does explain why he was not executed.

 21But the Lord was with Joseph and extended kindness to him, and gave him favor in the sight of the chief jailer.
 22The chief jailer committed to Joseph's charge all the prisoners who were in the jail; so that whatever was done there, he was responsible for it.
 23The chief jailer did not supervise anything under Joseph's charge because the Lord was with him; and whatever he did, the Lord made to prosper.